publiccodenet/brand/README.md

 # Brand

-Brand philosophy, assets and design components for the Foundation For Public Code.
+Brand philosophy, assets and design components for the Foundation for Public Code.

 ## Philosophy

-The brand of the Foundation For Public Code is meant to inspire trust for the digital age.
+The brand of the Foundation for Public Code is meant to inspire trust for the digital age.

-The visual identity of the Foundation For Public Code is meant to be institutional as well as contemporary.
+The visual identity of the Foundation for Public Code is meant to be institutional as well as contemporary.
 A simple identity that is strong and timeless whilst embracing the affordances granted by the digital transformation.

 ## Guidelines and assets